 How is the build quality?

-Build quality isn’t the reason why you’ll buy a pair of headphones but it’s always important to note what you’re spending your money on.
-We’ll get to the actual earbuds later in the article but for now, let’s start with the charging case.
+Build quality isn’t the reason why you’ll buy a pair of headphones but it’s always important to note what you’re spending your money on, starting with the charging case.
 This isn’t the same discreet and pocketable case that you’ll find in something like the Liberty Air 2.
 Instead, this case is much more similar in design to the Powerbeats Pro.
 It’s wide, and not exactly easy to fit in your pockets.
 It is doable, though it’ll likely be the only thing you can fit in your pocket.

 On the front are also three small LED lights that let you know how much battery is left when you open the lid.
-Of course, if you’re going to the gym or on a quick run this shouldn’t be an issue as you likely aren’t going to be working out with a case in your back pocket anyway.
-The case isn’t as large as the one for the Powerbeats Pro but it’s definitely better off in your gym bag.
 On the back of the case is a small flap protecting the USB-C input and a small button for pairing.

-You’ll be able to control volume and skip between tracks by either tapping or holding down the volume buttons while the multifunction button lets you activate your phones virtual assistant or turn on the “extra bass” EQ preset.
-One thing that’s worth mentioning is that these don’t have any special features that you’d find on some other buds.
-There’s no active noise cancelling, passthrough, and they don’t even auto-pause when you take one earbud out.
-The few times that I needed to remove the earbuds to answer a question or hear what was going on around me resulted in me missing some parts of the song or podcast I was listening to.
+You’ll be able to control volume and skip between tracks by either tapping or holding down the volume buttons, while the multifunction button lets you activate your phone’s virtual assistant or turn on the “extra bass” EQ preset.
+There’s no active noise canceling, passthrough, and they don’t even auto-pause when you take one earbud out.

-The Soundcore Spirit X2 is part of the “Spirit” line of fitness headphones, so these have an IP68 sweat-resistant design like the other models to accommodate your sweatiest workouts.
-I used these on a few runs and they stayed on the entire time and worked perfectly.
+The Soundcore Spirit X2 is part of the Spirit line of fitness headphones, so these buds have an IP68 design to accommodate your sweatiest workouts.
 The earhook keeps them secure on your ears while you move, and the ear tips themselves also have a small wing that keeps the nozzle nicely inside the ear canal.
-Even when I started to sweat, these never got loose or fell out—something that happens all the time with true wireless earbuds.
-They’re fine for regular exercise, but as soon as you really start to sweat they begin to shake loose.
-That isn’t the case here.

 How to pair to the Soundcore Spirit X2 true wireless earbuds